Accessibility

 I want to take the MNF shuttles during the MNF, are they accessible?

-Due to ongoing construction work, especially around Place Royale, we’re unable to offer fully accessible routes for people with reduced mobility in public spaces.
+Due to ongoing construction work, especially around Place Royale, we are unfortunately unable to provide fully accessible routes in public spaces.

 I have more questions about the accessibility of a certain museum?